Fractures and Crush Injuries Caused By Heavy Truck Accidents in Washington State

 It’s easy to see how large trucks can become dangerous or deadly on the road.
 After all, these behemoths weigh up to 25,000 lbs.
 (And that’s before they are even loaded with their cargo!)
 Further adding to the risk, truck drivers are often on strict schedules.
 They might sacrifice proper sleep in order to deliver by a deadline.
 Other factors—intoxicated drivers, adverse weather conditions, and plain old bad luck—can also affect the safety of trucks.

-Let’s find out what happens when a truck accident leads to bone crush injuries or bone fractures, and how to proceed afterward.
+Our Washington State truck accident attorney explains what happens when a truck accident leads to bone crush injuries or bone fractures, and how to proceed afterward.

-How Injuries Can Occur
+How Injuries Can Occur After a Washington Truck Wreck

 Crush injuries happen when part of a person’s body is caught between two heavy objects.
 They are common in truck accidents.
 When a huge, heavy vehicle collides with a smaller one, anything or anyone inside the car can easily be crushed.